Kotla Mubarakpur Complex

-The Kotla Mubarakpur Complex is a mausoleum and mosque complex, located in Kotla Mubarakpur, a medieval urban village in South Delhi, India.
+The Kotla Mubarakpur Complex is a mausoleum and mosque complex, located in Kotla Mubarakpur, a medieval urban village in the South Delhi district of Delhi, India.
 The history of the complex can be traced to the prominent tomb of Muizud Din Mubarak Shah, son of Khizr Khan of the Sayyid dynasty of the 15th century Delhi Sultanate.
 The complex includes a mosque and several other tombs of the Lodi dynasty period, including the Darya Khan's tomb, Kale Khan ka Gumbad, Bare Khan ka Gumbad, Chote Khan Ka Gumbad and Bhure Khan ka Gumbad, and also a baoli (step well).

 Various structures in the complex are Monuments of National Importance, and administered by the Archaeological Survey of India.

 History

 Muizud Din Mubarak Shah, better known as Mubarak Shah, succeeded his father, Khizr Khan, as Delhi Sultanate, the leader of the Sayyid dynasty.
 Mubarak Shah established a city called Mubarakabad on the banks of the Yamuna River.
 However, no trace of it exists now.
 Mubarak Shah died in 1434 CE and he was buried in Kotla Mubarakpur, named in his honour.